 The New Orleans U.S. Attorney said that Gary R. Gibbs, of Niceville, pleaded guilty to one count of conspiracy to commit bank fraud,.
 The maximum penalties that may be imposed at sentencing are 30 years in prison; a fine of the greater of twice the gain to Gibbs or twice the loss to any victim; and up to five years of supervised release.

-The bill of information filed by federal prosecutors outlines a convoluted scheme allegedly involving Gibbs and executives of the failed bank over the period of 2010-17.
+In July, federal prosecutors charged Gibbs with conspiracy to defraud the New Orleans bank of more than $123 million.
+The bill of information filed by federal prosecutors outlined a convoluted scheme allegedly involving Gibbs and executives of the failed bank over the period of 2010-17.
 The prosecutors alleged that Gibbs repeatedly arranged loans with the bank and, when he did not repay them, allegedly obtained new loans from the bank to pay for those he already had, with the knowledge of bank officials.